pasitkhantigul/khantigul-store-sales-forecasting/README.md

 ----------
 Folders content:
+- khantigul-notebook-store-sales-forecasting.ipynb --> the notebook
+- khantigul-store-sales-forecasting.pptx --> the presentation

 - /Data/Input: datasets described above
 - /Data/Output: plots images and submission datasets with Kaggle Notebook
 - /pdf/: pdf versions of the Notebook and the Presentation.